What age does a car become a classic?

 Can I insure a classic car for business?

-Yes.
-Insurance providers will happily cover a classic car used for business purposes, like wedding or funeral hire.
-When comparing quotes, you should specify how you use your car to make sure you have appropriate cover.
+Yes, insurance providers will happily cover a classic car used for business purposes, like wedding or funeral hire.
+When comparing quotes, you should specify how you use your car to make sure you get appropriate cover.

 Can I insure my classic car even if it’s declared SORN?

-Some insurance providers offer laid-up insurance, otherwise known as SORN insurance.
-It can cover your classic car while it’s declared off-road or SORN, to protect it against accidental damage, theft or vandalism.
+Some insurance providers offer laid-up insurance, otherwise known as SORN insurance, for a classic car.
+It can cover your car while it’s declared off-road or SORN, to protect it against accidental damage, theft or vandalism.

 Does my classic car need an MOT?